SimiaCryptus/intellij-aicoder/docs/action_documentation.md

 ### Extensibility

-Developers can extend `ReplaceOptionsAction` to customize the suggestion process or the user interface for selecting suggestions.
+Developers can extend `ReplaceWithSuggestionsAction` to customize the suggestion process or the user interface for selecting suggestions.
 The `choose` method can be overridden to implement different mechanisms for presenting and selecting among the suggestions.

 ### Conclusion

-`ReplaceOptionsAction` is a powerful tool for IntelliJ IDEA users, offering smart, context-aware suggestions to improve code quality and accelerate development workflows.
+`ReplaceWithSuggestionsAction` is a powerful tool for IntelliJ IDEA users, offering smart, context-aware suggestions to improve code quality and accelerate development workflows.
 Through its integration with a virtual API, it provides a flexible and customizable solution for code enhancement.